-Elective allow you to develop your individual skills and specialist expertise.
-You can opt to develop advanced communication skills in Digital Skills for Storytelling; investigate the nature of contemporary interior design practice in Professional Practice or explore, through an action research project, different ways of understanding the role and cultural and social meanings of objects and spaces in Bodies, Spaces and Objects.
+The Electives offered in term two allow you to develop your individual skills and specialist expertise.
+You can opt to develop advanced communication skills in Digital Skills for Storytelling; investigate the nature and context of the contemporary Interior Design practice in Professional Practice I or explore, through an action research project, different ways of understanding the role and cultural and social meanings of objects and spaces in Bodies, Spaces and Objects.
 You can also choose to start or continue to study a language.